By: Jeremy Neisser

 To help you make the right decision for your needs, here are some of the highest-rated running hats that you can find out there:

-- Headsweats Performance Running Hat - best for sweat resistance and moisture wicking
+- Headsweats Performance Running Hat - best for sweat resistance and moisture wicking and plenty of ventilation

 - Buff Unisex-Adult Pack Run Cap - foldable and excellent for storage in your pocket